numworks/setup-arm-toolchain/README.md

 ```
 steps:
-  - uses: numworks/setup-arm-toolchain@2020-q2
+  - uses: numworks/setup-arm-toolchain@latest
 ```

 ## How to update this action

-- Create a new branch from master, and name it after the Arm toochain release (e.g. `2020-q2`)
-- Create a new GitHub release, and name it after the branch with an "assets" suffix (e.g. `2020-q2-assets`)
+1. Create a new GitHub release, and name it after the Arm toolchain release (e.g. `2022-08`).
+You will need to create a new git tag, just give it the same name.
-- Attach all tarballs from Arm to this release (serves as a mirror for future GitHub action runs), and note their final URL
+2. Attach all tarballs from Arm to this release (serves as a mirror for future GitHub action runs), and note their final URL
-- Update the first three constants in `index.js` to point to the right data
+3. Update the first three constants in `index.js` to point to the URL you just noted
-- Remove your local `node_modules` directory if any
+4. Remove your local `node_modules` directory and run `npm install`
-- Run `npm install` and add the `node_modules` folder to the repository
-- Commit and push said branch to GitHub.
-Voilà!
+5. Commit `index.js` and your local `node_modules` folder, and push to master
+7. Update the newly created tag (e.g. `2022-08`) as well as the `latest` tag to point to this commit